gumaruw/SignLanguagePython/README.md

-# Real-Time Sign Language Alphabet Recognition System
+# SignFlow | Real-Time Sign Language Alphabet Recognition System

 ## Overview
 This project is a real-time system for recognizing English Sign Language letters.
 Developed at Doğuş University by the Software Engineering team, it uses machine learning and computer vision to help hearing-impaired individuals communicate more easily and support sign language learning.